krp312/ace-pomodoro/README.md

 ## Proxying

-In development, the full stack template works by proxying requests from port 8080 to the server or the client.
+In development, Ace Pomodoro works by proxying requests from port 8080 to the server or the client.
 Any requests to routes which start with `/api/`, (for example, `/api/foo`, or `/api/foo/bar`) will be sent to the server.
 All other requests, will serve the client.

 *tl;dr* Make sure your API endpoints start with `/api`.